MettleUp/mettleup.com-blog/content/post/howto-install-ios-app-beta-ad-hoc.md

 ---
+title: "How to: Install an iOS app for Ad Hoc testing"
+date: 2016-02-21
 author: andy
-date: 2016-02-21
-linktitle: "How to: Install an iOS app for Ad Hoc testing"
 description: "Apple has provided a number of ways to distribute test builds for iOS devices.
 Here's the simplest."
 tags: [ "howto", "ios", "iphone" ]
-title: "How to: Install an iOS app for Ad Hoc testing"
-weight: 10
 image: "/images/howto-install-ios-app-beta-ad-hoc/bg.jpg"
 ---